anywhichway/intersector/README.md

 lodashObject x 68.81 ops/sec ±1.53% (71 runs sampled)
 benvieObject x 63.21 ops/sec ±2.67% (66 runs sampled)
 fastArrayIntersectObject x 100 ops/sec ±1.37% (73 runs sampled)
-intersectorObject x 101 ops/sec ±1.66% (74 runs sampled)
+intersectorObject x 175 ops/sec ±1.66% (74 runs sampled)
 ```

 ```
 fastArrayIntersectKeyedObject x 87.19 ops/sec ±1.46% (74 runs sampled)
-intersectorKeyedObject x 99.36 ops/sec ±2.67% (74 runs sampled)
+intersectorKeyedObject x 158 ops/sec ±2.67% (74 runs sampled)
 ```

 ## Real World Simulation

 In a real world simulation 4 arrays of random length up to 100,000 primitive elements are intersected.
-The `intersector` function is consistently 50% to 100% the faster than other functions.
+The `intersector` function is generally 50% to 100% the faster than other functions, `although fast_array_intersect` occasionally has a burst of speed.
 To run this test in the test/benchmark directory:

 ```
 node index2.js
 ```

+The program will run in a loop until you abort it with `ctrl-c`.
+The results are printed to the console.

 # Installing